izzybegej/GRC/README.md

 ## What This Tool Will Do

-### [X] TODO: Reword 1, as this is more of a password policy
-### [] TODO: Figure out how to get the standards in here.
-Look at Cynomi (vCISO as a service)
-### [] TODO: Look into HIPAA, PCI-DDS, FERPA
 1. **Scan Systems Automatically** - Check Windows and (later) Linux computers for security settings
 2. **Check Against Standards** - Compare findings to NIST and ISO 27001 requirements
-3. **Create Professional Reports** - Generate PDF reports for managers and IT teams
-4. **Track Security Over Time** - Store results to show if security is getting better or worse
-5. **Secure by Design** - Built with security best practices from day one

-## Target Security Controls
-### NOTE: You might want to punt this

-### Windows Systems
-- Password policy enforcement
-- User account management
-- Windows Firewall status
-- System service configurations
-- Registry security settings

 ## Technology Stack